digideskio/glowcontrol/README.md

-# glowcontrol
+# GlowControl for LIFX®

-A super simple Ubuntu Touch app for Lifx®.
+GlowControl is a super simple Ubuntu Touch app for Lifx®.

 ## Installation